natcap/invest.users-guide/source/roadmap.rst

 What's coming up in future releases?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-+ Additional functionality to analyze aesthetics from a viewer perspective.
++ Additional functionality to analyze aesthetics from a viewer's perspective.
 The tool will offer viewshed output maps for up to 20 different locations.
-+ Incorporate visual quality ratings for various land use/land cover (LULC) types
++ Incorporation of visual quality ratings for various land use/land cover (LULC) types
-+ Enable users to map relative changes in aesthetic quality across multiple scenarios
++ Enabling users to map relative changes in aesthetic quality across multiple scenarios
-+ Incorporate global forest cover dataset to control for areas that do not have visibility because of canopy cover
++ Incorporation of global forest cover dataset to control for areas that are not visible because forest cover
-+ Provide higher resolution topographic base data (SRTM 3-90m resolution)
++ Provision of higher resolution topographic base data (SRTM 3-90m resolution)

-Biodiversity: Habitat Quality
+Marine Habitat Risk Assessment
 -----------------------------
 (Tier 0)

 The InVEST marine habitat quality model allows users to assess the risk posed to coastal and marine habitats by human activities and the potential consequences of exposure for the delivery of environmental services and biodiversity.
-Outputs from the model are useful for understanding the relative risk of human activities and climate change on habitats within a study region and among alternative future scenarios, and for identifying which habitats are of high enough quality to provide the services people care about.
+Outputs from the model are useful for understanding the relative risk of human activities and climate change on habitats within a study region and among alternative future scenarios and for identifying which habitats are of high enough quality to provide the services people care about.

 What's coming up in future releases?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^